bparanj/rom/chapter1.md

 This prints : 'hi'.
 The variable 'g' has an instance of Greeter class.
 When we call the greet() method, the value of self changes to the Greeter object 'g'.

 Then Ruby looks for the greet() method in the Greeter class.
 It does not find it there.
-It goes to the super-class of Greeter which is the Object.
+It goes to the super-class of Greeter which is the Ruby's built-in Object class.
 The greet() method is in Object class, it calls that method.